 Top with streaky bacon in a criss-cross formation.
-Add the red onion wedges and Bay Leaves to the dish and pour over the red wine.
+Add the red onion wedges and Bay Leaves to the dish and pour over the red wine and water.
 Cover the lamb tightly with foil and slow cook in the pre-heated oven for 4-5 hours until the lamb is tender.

 Click here for the recipe or on 'Make it Tonight' (above) for more tasty ideas to make in minutes.